 You have a variety of ways to reach the Bund, which occupies the west riverbank in central Shanghai.
-You can walk from the East Nanjing Road or the Yuyuan Garden metro stations, but that's a bit of a trek.
-You could also hail a taxi, as every driver will now where it is.
-However, we suggest that you take a river cruise from the Pudong side of the river to the Puxi side, where the Bund resides.
-There are several boat companies to choose from, and you should pick the one that suits your schedule and budget.
-To plan your route, consult our guide to Getting Around Shanghai.
+You can walk from the East Nanjing Road or the Yuyuan Garden metro stations or hail a taxi, as every driver will know where it is.
+One picturesque alternative: Taking a river cruise from the Pudong side of the river to the Puxi side, where the Bund resides.
 You can visit anytime, day or night, and there is no charge.
 For more information, consult the Shanghai Tourism Board's website.

 More Best Things To Do in Shanghai

 Located on the People's Square near Nanjing Road, the Shanghai Museum is hard to miss thanks to its distinct architecture (a circular building atop a square foundation) and remarkable size.
 And you really shouldn't skip this historical gem.
 Frequently called one of the best museums in China, this expansive museum houses a diverse collection of artifacts (more than 1,000,000 to be exact) that chart the nation's history.
 Highlights include ornate calligraphy, exquisite jade carvings, thousand-year-old bronze works and traditional Chinese garb.